majumdartanmay/majumdartanmay.github.io/_posts/2023-07-09-spring-telemetry.md

 With the above features in order, we can perhaps link this data to  [Grafana](https://grafana.com/) or [Metabase](https://www.metabase.com/) for telemetry, alarms and tracking other metrics.

-Or, if the data storage format is standardizedb like [Otel](https://opentelemetry.io/docs/), people can contribute with their own Grafana like applications for this.
+Or, if the data storage format is standardized like [Otel](https://opentelemetry.io/docs/), people can contribute with their own Grafana like applications for this.
 The possibilities are endless!

 Basically, we can have our own inhouse, open-source, cloud native [cloud watch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html).